ihsotas0/Interfaced/journal-prose.md

 ## 2024-07-03

-...use the interface to supply and receive memory (which can also include...).
+...use the Interface to supply and receive memory (which can also include...).
 Locations between neurons in the brain and "virtually expanded" to include thousands of new neurons with simulated connections to nearby ones.
 Since they are digital, their interaction with other neurons can be modified to achieve